All Products

 Key specifications supported for symmetric encryption

 Symmetric encryption is commonly implemented to protect sensitive data.
 You can use the same key to encrypt and decrypt data.
-KMS keeps the key material of a symmetric key confidential to prevent the symmetric key from being used by authorized users or being stolen.
+KMS keeps the key material of a symmetric key confidential to prevent the symmetric key from being used by unauthorized users or stolen.
 This ensures the security of encrypted data.

 In most cases, symmetric keys are used for data encryption.
 The following table describes the key specifications that are supported by different types of symmetric keys.